In a Neoclassicist masterpiece painted on the eve of the French Revolution, Jacques-Louis David depicts the beginning of an epic Roman story in The...

-In his genre scenes, Maes’s palette was often full of earth tones, though his portraits tended to be darker.
+In his genre scenes, Maes’ palette was often full of earth tones, though his portraits tended to be darker.
 He frequently used the color red as a connecting element.
-Here, he drew the whole scene together through the reds of the girl’s sleeves, her headband, the apples, and the carpet covering the table.
+Here, he drew the whole scene together through the reds on the girl’s sleeves, her headband, the apples, and the carpet covering the table.

-Young Woman Peeling Apples appears to be a straightforward, if lovely, scene of a woman doing kitchen work.
+Young Woman Peeling Apples appears to be a straightforward, if lovely, scene of a woman doing some kitchen work.
 It doesn’t seem innovative in any way, but it actually was.
-In 17th-century Dutch art, maids were more often shown like in the painting below, where the lady of the house finds her maid asleep on the job.
+In 17th century Dutch art, maids were more often shown like in the painting below, where the lady of the house finds her maid asleep on the job.
 Lazy and inept servants made frequent subjects for Dutch paintings.

 In general, everyday life scenes with a moralistic undertone, or misdeeds of lower-class people revealing their sexual and immoral nature were popular among the wealthy burghers in the Dutch Golden Age.
 Maes also painted some of these scenes, including the one below.